scottishgovernment/economicactionplan.mygov.scot/pages/innovation/1-innovation-introduction.md

 We will continue to work with the public, private and university and college sectors to drive forward our Innovation Action Plan.
 Through this we will take action to support innovation across businesses, sectors and places.
 We’ll use public sector spend to catalyse innovation and make best use of the research, knowledge and talent of our universities, research institutes and colleges to drive innovation and growth.

-At a meeting on 13 November 2018, Cabinet Secretary for Finance, Economy and Fair Work, Derek Mackay, commissioned Professor Sir Anton Muscatelli in an independent capacity to take forward work on the economic contribution of universities.
+At a meeting on 13 November 2018 the Cabinet Secretary for Finance, Economy and Fair Work commissioned Professor Sir Anton Muscatelli in an independent capacity to take forward work on the economic contribution of universities.
 His final report, Driving Innovation - A National Mission, was published on 27 November 2019 and includes 22 recommendations which cover:

 * Aligning the higher education sector and other relevant stakeholders towards a collective ambition to make Scotland a world-leading innovative nation and setting clear priorities to achieve this ambition;
 * Ensuring the sector is able to collaborate and coordinate in bidding for UK funding streams, and in knowledge exchange and innovation activities;